openintegrationhub/openintegrationhub.github.io/docs/Services/ComponentOrchestrator.md

 every integration flow gets a chance to be executed, close to the intervals defined by its Cron expression.

-The Component Orchestrator is a micro-service defining the fairness policy and controlling that each user/flow/tenant is complying with that policy.
+The Component Orchestrator is a service defining the fairness policy and controlling that each user/flow/tenant is complying with that policy.
 The Component Orchestrator is responsible for: